ptyagicodecamp/android-architecture/lifecycle/README.md

+Title: Managing App's Lifecycle using "Lifecycle Aware components" (Part 1)
+Date: 2017-08-12 10:15PM
+Authors: ptyagi
+Category: Development
+Tags: android, android-architecture, architecture-components
+Summary: This post is first part of 3 parts series about recently introduced architecture components.
+This covers using ViewModel component to persist Activity configuration data across screen rotations.

-## Managing App's Lifecycle using "Lifecycle Aware components"
+## Managing App's Lifecycle using "Lifecycle Aware components" (ViewModel) ##

+### Introduction ##
+This post is first part of 3 parts series about recently introduced architecture components.
+This covers using ViewModel component to persist Activity configuration data across screen rotations.

 This sample demonstrate how an app's lifecycle can be managed using recently introduced lifecycle aware components.
 Classes that can work with [Lifecyle](https://developer.android.com/reference/android/arch/lifecycle/Lifecycle.html) are known as lifecycle aware components.